Explanations

 }

-• proxy: Forward the request and do not persist or mutate the record locally (proxy‑only).
+• proxy: Forward the request without persisting locally (proxy‑only).

-• fallback: For reads/lists, return local data when present; otherwise call the Bridge.
+• fallback: Return local data when present; otherwise call the Bridge.
+Only for read/query actions.

-• none: Do not forward for this action.
+• none: Do not forward for this action (ledger config only).

-If a per‑action strategy is not set, the global forward.anchor.strategy is applied.
-If no strategy is provided, sensible defaults are used internally: reads default to fallback; writes default to validate.
+If no strategy is specified, sensible defaults are used: reads default to fallback; writes default to validate.

 Bridge endpoints